Eating With Old Silverware

 Old silverware with tarnish also needs cleaning before being placed back into your tableware cabinet.

-If you love silver tableware, you must make sure that your tableware does not contain lead.
-Grab some lead test kits at the hardware store to test your silverware today.
+If you love silver tableware, you must ensure that your tableware does not contain lead.
+Grab some lead test kits today at the hardware store to test your silverware.